Excel DATE Function

-The Excel Date function, when supplied with integers representing a year, month and day, returns an Excel date.
+The Excel Date function converts a supplied year, month and day into an Excel date.

-Typically, the month will be between 1 and 12 and the day will be between 1 and 31.
-However, these values can extend below or above these ranges, in which case, they behave as follows:
+Typically, when using the Date function, the supplied year will be between 1900 and 9999, the month will be between 1 and 12 and the day will be between 1 and 31.
+However, these values can extend outside these ranges, in which case, they behave as follows:

 If the supplied month argument is negative or is greater than 12, the date extends back or forward, into the previous or following year.
 For example: